 Nurses are in high demand these days.
 There’s no shortage of jobs to be had – but finding a good fit is everything.
-Here’s a few important questions every nurse should investigate before making the leap to an employer.
+Here are a few important questions every nurse should investigate before making the leap to an employer.
 Let’s make sure the job you accept is one you’ll love.

 Are you a nurse?